 He was personally awkward and sickly, an outcast and social failure, who became not so much resigned but instead committed to shun everyday happiness, seeing in it falsity and capitulation in a world where true happiness is neither desirable nor possible anyway.

-He died at 42, most likely a virgin, having been properly engaged at 27 to a woman a decade younger, which he chose to break off because he thought it would distract too greatly from his philosophizing and compromise his identity as an outsider who disdains bourgeois values of marriage, family and their accompanying status.
+He died at 42, most likely a virgin, having been properly engaged at 27 to a woman a decade younger.
+He chose to break off the engagement because he thought it would distract too greatly from his philosophizing and compromise his identity as an outsider who disdains bourgeois values of marriage, family and their accompanying status.
 (Nevertheless, he pined after his beloved “Regine” and drew inspiration from her for the rest of his days.)

-In Kierkegaard’s schema of human living, people adopt one of three different sensibilities or orientations, which are largely hierarchical: the aesthetic, the ethical, and the religious.
+In Kierkegaard’s schema of human life, people adopt one of three different sensibilities or orientations, which are largely hierarchical: the aesthetic, the ethical, and the religious.

 The aesthetically oriented person delights in the many sensate gifts of incarnate life—sights, smells, tastes, touches and sounds.
 One eagerly enjoys and continually pursues the many pleasures to be had in this realm.